x2es/protobuf-tools/README.md

 ## Using

-Just include protobuf-wrapper.js instead original ProtoBuf.js and use it features from both libraries.
+Just include protobuf-wrapper.js instead original ProtoBuf.js and use features from both libraries.

     define(['protobuf-wrapper'], function(ProtoBuf) { ... });